kluete/recover_itunes/README.md

 * cover art bitmap
 * modification/purchase date

-It will handle UTF-8 characters (including accents) and also filter illegal POSIX filenames
+It will handle UTF8 characters (including accents) and also filter-out illegal POSIX filenames

+## Rationale

+Under iOS, iTunes keeps track meta-data in its own separate database.
+Audio files are devoid of meta-data, with cryptic filenames such as "-49907963407597370.m4a"

-## Motivation
+## Target Audience

-I was compelled to write this code because:
+This utility may be of interest to:

-* I'm a Linux head (Debian) on desktop & server
+* Linux heads on desktop/server
-* I also use iPhone/iPad
+* who also use iPhone/iPad
-* I buy a lot of music on iOS' iTunes store
+* purchase lots of music on iOS' iTunes store
-* I want those tracks to be usable on any platform I see fit
+* want those tracks to be usable on any platform they see fit -- with their complete meta-data
-* iTunes keeps track meta-data in its own separate database
-  * without it, tracks will be devoid of meta-data
-  * track filenames will be something unhelpful like "-49907963407597370.m4a"
-* I hate the iTunes desktop app and can't use it on Linux anyway
+* aren't particularly fond of iTunes' desktop app under OSX/Windows
-* audio finderprinting is unreliable
+* find audio fingerprinting not fully reliable

-This may also be of interest to learn about iTunes' SQLite database.
+* anyone curious about iTunes' SQLite database

 ## Requirements

 * [Lua 5.3](http://github.com/lua) because its 64-bit integers can handle SQLite indices as-is
 * the command-line sqlite3 binary
-* **OR** a native lsqlite.so dynamic library, built for Lua 5.3
+* **OR** a native lsqlite.so dynamic library built for Lua 5.3
-* AtomicParsely to write MP4 meta-tags
+* [AtomicParsely](https://github.com/wez/atomicparsley) to write MP4 meta-tags

 On Debian you'd do something like